ZsoltMolnarrr/SpellEngine/README.md

 In game features
 - 🔧 Spell selection and casting is visible on the HUD (fully player configurable)
 - 😌 QoL features included (such as automatic spell cast release)
-- ⛓️ Bind spells to eligible weapons
+- ⛓️ Add spells to eligible weapons using the Spell Binding Table

 # 🔧 Configuration